Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 I recorded this call, which I had never before heard so clearly.
 Unlike the loud call that is given in flight, this call is rather faint and difficult to hear clearly beyond close range.

 3-17-09.
-It was a green and gorgeous St. Patrick's Day morning in the swamp.
+It was a green and gorgeous St. Patrick’s Day morning in the swamp.
 My heart skipped a few beats when a bird came flying up the bayou like the bird in the 2008 video, but it was a Wood Duck.
 While sitting at the stakeout, I looked up and saw a TV on the Moon.
-On the way out to the stakeout, I saw a hunter who had one of the three ivorybill sightings down near I-10 in the fall of 2006.
-He has also been seeing an unusual number of Bobcats in the Pearl this year.

 3-18-09.
 I spent time at several stakeout locations during a beautiful morning.
 A pair of Swallow-tailed Kites are once again soaring above the area near Tree 6.